Fixation-related potentials reveal that confusing program code elicits a late frontal positivity: Introduction

-Despite the insights on atoms of confusion obtained by behavioral experiments, the underlying mechanisms of the phenomenon are unclear.
-One missing element is our limited understanding of which neurocognitive mechanisms exactly are engaged in response to the confusing program code that is causing the difficulty.
-Identifying these mechanisms would allow us to more deeply understand the principles behind misconceptions in program code, with far-reaching implications for programming practice.
-Specifically, this line of research can provide empirical evidence for refining coding conventions, programming language design, and educational practices, ultimately leading to more secure and more reliable software.
+Despite the insights into atoms of confusion obtained from behavioral experiments, the underlying mechanisms of the phenomenon remain unclear.
+One missing element is our limited understanding of which neurocognitive mechanisms are engaged in response to the confusing program code that is causing the difficulty.
+Identifying these mechanisms would allow us to gain a deeper understanding of the principles behind misconceptions in program code, with far-reaching implications for programming practice.
+Specifically, this line of research can provide empirical evidence for refining coding conventions, programming language design, and educational practices, ultimately leading to more secure and reliable software.

-The premise of our work is that our understanding of how humans process natural language could be the key to interpreting the processing of atoms of confusion and to discovering the underlying neurocognitive mechanisms.
+The premise of our work is that our understanding of how humans process natural language could be the key to interpreting the processing of atoms of confusion and discovering the underlying neurocognitive mechanisms.
 Indeed, parallels between programming languages and natural languages have been observed in several studies, hinting at an overlap in activated brain areas between natural language (e.g., Brodmann Areas 21, 44, and 47) and program comprehension~\cite{Siegmund2014fMRI,Peitek2018:TSE, Duraes2016, Castelhano2019, Floyd2017}.
 In general, considering analogies with what is already known about human language processing and the processing of program code might prove to be a very fruitful avenue.

 The characteristics of program comprehension suggest that \emph{event-related potentials} (ERPs) might be particularly well suited to study atoms of confusion.
 ERPs are online electrophysiological responses to linguistic or other eliciting events.
 They can track cognitive processes even when unfolding quickly, which is the case for both reading program code and natural language text~\cite{Luck2014}.
 ERPs can provide a particularly informative way of exploring which neurocognitive processes underlie the processing of atoms of confusion, as there exists a rich literature in psycholinguistics that has related several ERP components to different cognitive processes that occur during language processing~\cite{swaab2012language}.